Korenica

 Korenica is a village in Lika, Croatia, located in the municipality of Plitvička Jezera, on the D1 road between Plitvice and Udbina.
 According to 2011 census it has 1,766 residents.
 It is the seat of the Plitvička Jezera Municipality.

 In SFR Yugoslavia it was named Titova Korenica after Yugoslav leader Josip Broz Tito.
 The population consists of local ethnic Croats and Serbs, and there are also Croats from Bosnia who moved to Croatia after the Croatian War for Independence.

 Korenica has one elementary school and one high school.

 History

 The 1712 census of Lika and Krbava records that 119 Vlach (i.e. Serb Orthodox Christian) families live in Korenica.

+When the German and Italian Zones of Influence were revised on 24 June 1942, Korenica fell in Zone II, administered civilly by Croatia but militarily by Italy.